The Importance Of Examining Your Beliefs

 For example, a person who automatically gets angry and defensive when you try to tell them how they could do something better, or improve themselves, is never likely to learn from any beneficial information they hear because they have been pre-programmed to automatically reject it.

-What Other People Believe
+5) Believing What Other People Believe

-People tend to believe what other people believe, and the more people that believe something, the more believable it becomes.
 As a result, things which are regarded as being “common knowledge” can result in someone automatically accepting that information as being correct, even though it may be false.

-Having An Excuse
+6) Having an Excuse

 Some people feel that they can’t do or achieve something because they have a problem which is unique to them.
 They feel that their problem is so limiting, that they can use it as an excuse for not being more successful life.
-Essentially, such people will use their limitation as a justification for the way things currently are, which then prevents them from taking further action to change their life for the better.

-Pleasure And Pain
+7) Pleasure & Pain

 Humans are taught to conform to the wishes and desires of others from childhood.
 As a result, when a child becomes an adult, they may resist believing in something which goes against the crowd for fear of being ridiculed or rejected.

-Expanding Your Consciousness
+How to Expand Your Consciousness

 Because everything that you accept or reject into your life is determined by your current level of consciousness, in order to improve your life, you need to expand your level of awareness about yourself and your surroundings.
-By doing so, you will remove the mistaken certainties that have been holding you back from becoming the person you know you are and can be.

-Don’t Assume It’s Right Or Wrong
+1) Don’t Assume it’s Right or Wrong

 Stop automatically defending your views as being right or wrong, because by doing so, you block the input of new ideas.
 Always be open to the possibility that what you currently believe to be true, may in fact be false.

-Ask Yourself Who You Are
+2) Determine Who You Are

 Think about the person you are.
 Ask yourself, what do you stand for?
 What do you believe in?
 What do you want out of life?
 Now compare this with the person you are today, do they match?